comharris/readme/docs/README.md

 2. **When exploring new ideas, I consider multiple possibilities at the same time.** As brainstorming discussions seem to converge on a path, I may start asking questions in the opposite direction to see if the consensus falls apart, or if other paths are properly eliminated and we end up at the same conclusion.
 That said, once we have agreement, I am 100% behind the direction and will repeated it endlessly.

 3. **If you're not a native English speaker, I'm happy to speak slower and more simply.
 Please signal to me to do this.** - Signalling me with a facial expression or just letting me know if I'm difficult to understand is highly appreciated.
+I know how you feel.
 In addition to English, I speak conversational Mandarin in an accent that can make me sound more fluent than I am.
 I struggle when a native speaker uses advanced vocabulary.

 4. **If you're not Canadian, you may think I say "sorry" unnecessarily.** - This is how I grew up and I realize it sometimes causes confusion.
 When I say "sorry" it sometimes means I am empathetically disappointed that things could not be in a more ideal state (short for "I'm sorry to hear that"), and sometimes it means I'm apologizing for an error that I made.